Preventing and Addressing Fires in an Industrial Workplace

-Here are some tips all business owners and facility managers should have in their back pocket to prevent and address fires in the industrial workplace environment, keep employees safe, and protect business assets.
+Here are some tips all business owners and facility managers should have in their back pockets to prevent and address fires in the industrial workplace environment, keep employees safe, and protect business assets.

 According to figures from Factory Mutual, more than half of all fires and nearly three-fourths of property damage could be avoided through preventative maintenance and frequent inspection and testing.

-• Empowering your employees with regular trainings and fostering a culture where everyone is responsible for fire prevention, protection, and safety
+• Empowering your employees with regular training and fostering a culture where everyone is responsible for fire prevention, protection, and safety.

 • Hot work - Avoid hot work whenever possible; Otherwise, ensure all staff are properly trained, keep the area thoroughly cleaned, and supervise the work.

-• Combustible dust - Follow regular and thorough housekeeping to minimize the accumulation of dust.
+• Combustible dust - Follow regular and thorough housekeeping to minimize dust accumulation.

 Stay vigilant in keeping these common offenders top of mind, regularly cleaned, and properly maintained.